rzadrzi/rzadrzi/README.md

 - communicate with stakeholders and ship on time

 ## 🤝 Open to collaborate on
-- RLHF/RLAIF pipelines, agent systems, scalable inference & monitoring
+- **agent systems**, scalable inference, RLHF/RLAIF pipelines & monitoring

 ## 📫 Contact
 - Email: [darzi.reza@gmail.com]